Skip to main content

 What you can do

-• Look up customers — search by name, email, or key, and get full details including subscriptions, payment methods, and credit wallets
+• Customers — search and filter customers, get full details including subscriptions, payment methods, and credit wallets, and track customer growth trends over time

-• Check invoices and billing — view invoices by status (paid, overdue, etc.) and pull billing history for any subscription
+• Invoices & billing — view invoices by status (paid, overdue, etc.), pull billing history for any subscription, and get monthly invoice statistics broken down by currency

-• Explore usage — see what features a customer has access to, their usage breakdown, and trends over time
+• Usage & entitlements — see what features a customer has access to, their usage breakdown by pool, and usage trends over time with daily, weekly, or monthly granularity

-• Browse products and plans — view plan summaries, detailed pricing configurations (including localized pricing), entitlements, and subscriber counts
+• Products & plans — browse products, view plan summaries, detailed pricing configurations (including localized pricing), entitlements, and subscriber counts per plan version

-• Track revenue — get MRR trends over time and per-plan revenue breakdowns
+• Revenue — get MRR trends over time (account-wide or per-plan), per-plan revenue breakdowns based on actual invoices, and product-level MRR comparisons

 The full list of tools and their parameters are automatically discovered by your MCP client when it connects — no manual configuration needed.